vpavlin/cc/README.md

 cc
 ==

-Simpla framework for testing of containers.
+Simple framework for testing of containers.
 Currently supports Docker, but rocket cna be expected in the near future.